Neurodivergent-Affirming Therapy in Ontario

 • Mindfulness practices adapted for ADHD and autistic nervous systems

-• Self-compassion and identity-affirming work to challenge internalized shame and build self-acceptance
+• Self-compassion and identity-affirming work to challenge internalized shame and build self-trust

 Sessions with me are collaborative, compassionate, and customized to you - no rigid checklists, no pressure to show up with the “right” thing to say.
 Whether you’re in the middle of a crisis or just need to sit with something tender that you can’t quite name, we’ll meet it together.